 Michael captures the rogue agent responsible for trying to bomb him, but he decides to form an alliance with him and together go after Carla and her boss.
 But that decision also puts Michael's mother...

 From aboard the IMDboat at San Diego Comic-Con, Kevin Smith talks to the cast of "Teen Wolf" about the solemn yet celebratory panel for the upcoming season.
 This news and more in our Guide to Comic-Con.

-A novice sleuth is hired by the police after he cons them into thinking he has psychic powers that help solve crimes.
-With this assistance of his reluctant best friend the duo take on a series of complicated cases.
+A novice sleuth is hired by the police after he cons them into thinking he has psychic powers which help solve crimes.
+With the assistance of his reluctant best friend, the duo take on a series of complicated cases.

 Michael Westen, a seasoned U.S. spy, is suddenly "burned", i.e. discredited, without any form of procedure.
 He survives by doing impossible jobs for desperate people in Miami, where his mother lives.
 Michael is usually aided by his ex-girlfriend Fiona and trusted former FBI informer Sam.
 Written by

 62 of 90 people found this review helpful.